The Zoo FenceThe Zoo Fence

 This is an abreviated version of The Zoo Fence.

-It was most recently updated on April 17, 2024.
+It has been updated most recently on October 15, 2024.

 The Zoo Fence was first published in hard copy in January 1996.